B-UMMI/Chewie-NS/docs/user/download_api.rst

     optional arguments:
     -h, --help                show this help message and exit

-    -sc SCHEMA_ID             The URI, integer identifier or description of the schema to download from the NS. (default: None)

     -sp SPECIES_ID            The integer identifier or name of the species that the schema is associated to in the NS. (default:
                                 None)

+    -sc SCHEMA_ID             The URI, integer identifier or name of the schema to download from the NS. (default: None)

     -o DOWNLOAD_FOLDER        Output folder to which the schema will be saved.
                                 (default: None)